A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph

 To prove that $\psi([x])$ is an element of $\mathcal{S}$, it is enough to show that the following situations can not occur under $\psi([x])$.
 Around an even vertex $v$, the following cases can not appear under $\psi([x])$:

-The first and second cases can not appear since $\alpha_v \cap x$ can not be around two base points of $\boldsymbol{z}$.
-The third and forth cases do not appear since $\beta_v \cap x$ is not empty.
+The first and second cases can not appear since $\alpha_v \cap x$ has a unique element.
+The third and fourth cases do not appear since $\beta_v \cap x$ is not empty.
 The fifth case can not appear since $\alpha_v \cap x$ is not empty.

 Around an odd vertex $v$, the following cases can not appear under $\psi([x])$ for similar reasons: